remiBoudreau/water-density/README.md

 # water-density
-Emperically calculates the density of water using a fourth-order polynomial of best fit and describes the parameters for the cube size required to contain water molecules at that density
+Calculates the density of water using a fourth-order polynomial of best fit on empirical values dependent on temperature and prints the length of one side of a cube required to contain N molecules of water (represented as a point.)